-\end{enumerate} Consequences or not of the path integral construction, these are taken to be the minimal criteria under which invariance of the wave-function follows.
+which thus vanishes for linear generators, but does not for the scalar Hamiltonian generator of GR.
 A non-trivial presence of the boundary term of item 1 slightly complicates the application of the Fradkin-Vilkowisky theorem to the path integral, as it becomes dependent on a manipulation of non-BRST invariant boundary conditions (see sec III of \cite{Hartle_Halliwell}).
 The further issue which complicates the verification of invariance in ADM is that its commutation relations do not form a Lie algebra, and therefore one cannot interpret the weights of item 4 as the simple Fadeev-Popov determinants, which are the Jacobians which emerge for integration along the gauge-fixing surfaces, and thus arises the requirement 4.
 There, one must use the full apparatus of the BFV approach.
 In our case, all these complications are avoided, items 3 and 4 become the same, and we will not require item 5 at all.